 I've traced back all my pensions, what now?
 Now is likely a good time to seek out the benefits of pension advice from a professional.
 It may be an added expense, but it is often seen that those who do seek pension advice are actually better off in retirement.
 Make sure you are one of them, by having all your pensions and investments working for you as effectively as possible.
 The earlier you do this pension planning, the better.
 You may be recommended to consolidate your pensions into one pot.
 There is definitely some upside to doing this.
 Less administration is just one of them, along with the likelihood of fewer fees.
 However, depending on where and with whom your different pensions are, it can sometimes be financially more beneficial to leave them where they are.
 Withdrawal fees can be eye watering with some providers.

 There’s actually a decent chance you have.
 Recent figures show there were 19.4m dormant pensions in 2018, up from 15.8m in 2017.
 The increase occurred mainly in the private sector, where the number of preserved pensions (pensions left behind when someone changes job) jumped from 11.6m to 13.6m.
 It can be easy to lose track of pensions, especially if you’ve worked for several different employers over the years and signed up to lots of different schemes.

 Tracking down forgotten pension

 If you contracted out of SERPS (State Earnings Related Pension Scheme), then there’s also a chance you may have lost a pension.
-If you think you may have contracted out of SERPS, we’ll help you find these pensions and tell you all about them.
-Click here to get started.
+If you think you may have contracted out of SERPS, take a look at this guide.